OF IMTS EQUIPMENT

 Shown below is the RF package for the Satellite 80 II.
 There was a newer looking control head for the Satellite 80 II, similar to that above, but with colored graphics on the lenses.
 Actual production models of that head may have never existed, as the Satellite 80 II RF package below was supplied with the regular Satellite 80 head as shown above (but modified for use with the 80 II.)

 Harris RF of Rochester, NY entered the IMTS car telephone market with their model RF-150, in approximately 1973, which appears almost identical in physical appearance to a 1966 vintage GE MASTR Executive I mobile radio.
 The RF-4900 Series "universal" IMTS control head used with this set had self contained supervisory logic and required various jumpers to be set to program the mobile number.
 The head appeared similar to the Motorola MJ equipment, and was also sold separately for use on other makers' equipment.
 It was also available with Secode 2805 Hz interrupted pulse signaling for the RCC market.
 See the photo of the 4900 Series control head below under "Aftermarket IMTS Control Heads."
+The RF-150 shown below has later Harris "Alpha 40" logic package attached to the top and would have used the cellular-looking handset shown farther below.

-This equipment was superseded by the completely different CT-1555 radio drawer in the late 1970's, and by the "Alpha 2000" series in 1980.
+This equipment was superseded by the completely different CT-1555 radio drawer in the late 1970's, and finally by the "Alpha 2000" series in approximately 1980.
 The "Alpha 40" used the control head shown below, with the CT-1555 radios, but still required an outboard logic package in the black plastic add-on housing.
 The initial offering of the CT-1555 radios seems to have occurred with the RF-4900 Series rotary dial control head as shown later in "Aftermarket IMTS Control Heads."
 The Alpha 2000 used the same basic control head as the Alpha 40, however all supervisory logic was finally internal to the radio package itself.
 All of the Harris Alpha radio packages are of superb quality, particularly the Alpha 2000 sets (see below.)

 Harris also sold the "Alpha 40" as a universal accessory unit which could be applied to the radio packages of almost any other manufacturer's equipment.
 This was mounted in an ABS plastic housing designed to be affixed to the top of the existing radio housing with double-sided tape.
 The control head was the Alpha 40 "cellular" style as shown in the advertisement above.
 Harris today has become a major military communications contractor and a manufacturer of broadcast transmitters and other gear, as well as the current owner of the old GE two-way radio empire.